SixArm/mast-cell-help/topics/shop-for-deodorant/index.md

 Deodorant suggestions from people with mast cell issues.

-Look for fragrance-free and aluminmum-free because these is less likely to cause problems.
+Look for fragrance-free and aluminum-free because these is less likely to cause problems.

 Consider generic alternatives such as salt crystal deodorant, mineral salts, magnesium spray, or shea butter.